 - Privilege — you can have more

-The extra effort and work you put in you get more position, more power and more privilege.
+The extra effort and work you put in, you get more position, more power, and more privilege.
 With each one of these comes a very great temptation that can be your downfall as a leader if you misuse it.
-I Cor.
-10:12 “So, if you think you are standing firm, be careful that you don’t fall!”
+First Corinthians 10:12 states, “So, if you think you are standing firm, be careful that you don’t fall!”
+(NIV).

-Today we’re going to look at the temptations of leadership and the antidote.
+Today we’re going to look at the temptations of leadership and their antidote.

 Have you ever seen anyone get a promotion at work and they suddenly become a little dictator?
 It changes them.
 They’re a nice guy until they get the promotion.
-Then all of a sudden they start treating everybody demeaningly, derogatorily, making excessive demands on people.
+Then all of a sudden they start treating everybody in a demeaning and derogatory way, making excessive demands on people.
 Unrealistic demands demoralize people.

 You can be a driver or a motivator.
-Drivers have no appreciation for the people they oversee while motivators are constantly finding ways to empower the people around them.
-Your role as a Pastor isn’t to hold people down and have them to serve your needs, but to elevate them and equip them to serve Jesus and change the world.
-In other words, the power God gave you as a leaders isn’t for you, it’s for others.
+Drivers have no appreciation for the people they oversee, while motivators are constantly finding ways to empower the people around them.
+Your role as a pastor isn’t to hold people down and have them serve your needs, but to elevate and equip them to serve Jesus and change the world.
+In other words, the power God gave you as a leader isn’t for you, it’s for others.

-Next week, I want to talk about three ways to keep your integrity as a leader.
-Until then, beware of these three temptations of leadership.
+In my next Ministry Toolbox, I will talk about three ways to keep your integrity as a leader.